UF4007/ioManager/README.md

 ### Protocol Concept

-In io::manager, protocols are divided into two distinct categories:
+In io::manager, protocols are divided into two main categories with specific subtypes:

+#### Output Protocols (3 types)

-1. **Output Protocol**: A protocol that can output data, implementing the `operator>>` operation.
+An Output Protocol is a protocol that can output data, implementing the `operator>>` operation.
+There are three distinct types:

+1. **Future-with Output Protocol**:
-   - Defines a `prot_output_type` that specifies the type of data it produces
+   - Defines a non-void `prot_output_type` that specifies the type of data it produces
-   - Implements `operator>>(future_with<prot_output_type>&)` for asynchronous data output
+   - Implements `operator>>(future_with<prot_output_type>&)` for asynchronous data output with associated data
+   - Allows awaiting the future to receive data

+2. **Direct Output Protocol**:
+   - Defines a non-void `prot_output_type` that specifies the type of data it produces
+   - Implements `operator>>(prot_output_type&)` for direct data output without futures
+   - Data is directly written to the provided reference without any awaiting

+3. **Void-type Future Output Protocol**:
+   - Defines `prot_output_type` as `void`
+   - Implements `operator>>(future&)` for signaling completion without data
-   - Used as a data source in a pipeline
+   - Used when only completion notification is needed, not data transfer

+#### Input Protocols (2 types)

-2. **Input Protocol**: A protocol that can accept input data, implementing the `operator<<` operation.
+An Input Protocol is a protocol that can accept input data, implementing the `operator<<` operation.
+There are two distinct types:

+1. **Future-returning Input Protocol**:
    - Defines a `prot_input_type` that specifies the type of data it accepts
-   - Implements `operator<<(const prot_input_type&)` that returns a future for asynchronous operations
+   - Implements `operator<<(const prot_input_type&)` that returns a `future`
-   - Used as a data sink in a pipeline
+   - The returned future resolves when the operation completes

+2. **Direct Input Protocol**:
+   - Defines a `prot_input_type` that specifies the type of data it accepts
+   - Implements `operator<<(const prot_input_type&)` that returns `void`
+   - Operation completes synchronously or manages its own completion

-Many protocols implement both interfaces, making them dual-protocol components that can both receive and send data.
+Many protocols implement both input and output interfaces, making them dual-protocol components that can both receive and send data.

 #### Protocol Interface